mietek/halcyon-website/pages/index.md

 ---
-title: System for installing Haskell applications
+title: System for installing Haskell apps
-page-description: Halcyon is a system for installing Haskell applications.
+page-description: Halcyon is a system for installing Haskell apps and development tools.
 page-class: hero tweak-gallery tweak-listings
 page-data:
 - key: min-section-link-level